tuanta7/k6noz/notes/websocket/stateful.md

 - WebSocket uses ping/pong frames for this purpose.
 - Gateways such as NGINX rely on read/write timeouts and socket errors.

 ### 1.2.
-Appendix: HTTP
+HTTP Failure Detection for TCP?

 While built on top of TCP – a stateful protocol, HTTP is stateless itself.

-- HTTP has no intrinsic mechanism for detecting abrupt peer failure or half-open connections.
+- HTTP has **NO** intrinsic mechanism for detecting abrupt peer failure or half-open connections.
 - The term `keep-alive` in HTTP/1.1 refers to connection reuse, not liveness probing.

-## 2. Gateway/LB Behavior (NGINX)
+## 2. NGINX Layer 7 Proxying

 Reference: [WebSocket Proxying](https://nginx.org/en/docs/http/websocket.html?)